tebakn/js-practice/README.md

-# our-trialRepo
+# myOwn-trialRepo
-Trial Repo for Talview Interns 2020
+Trial Repo for Me